 2 people favorited this theater

-Designed by Cecil Clavering, of the Harry Weedon practise, the Scarborough Odeon was one of the finest of the excellent designs Clavering produced for the circuit (Harrogate, Sutton Coldfield & Kingstanding survive, Colwyn Bay has been demolished).
+Built for the Odeon Theatres Ltd. chain operated by Oscar Deutsch.
+Designed by architect John Cecil Clavering, of the Harry Weedon practice with Robert Bullivant assisting, the Scarborough Odeon was one of the finest of the excellent designs Clavering produced for the circuit (Harrogate, Sutton Coldfield & Kingstanding survive, Colwyn Bay has been demolished).

-It opened in 1936 with a total seating capacity of 1,711 (stalls-946, circle-765) and had unusually elaborate plasterwork for an Odeon which was by noted interior designers Mollo & Egan.
+It opened on 28th March 1936 with a total seating capacity of 1,711 (stalls-946, circle-765) and had unusually elaborate plasterwork for an Odeon which was by noted interior designers Mollo & Egan.
 Provision was made for an organ but none was ever installed.
 There was no stage.

 The opening film was Robert Donat in “The Ghost Goes West” and the opening ceremony was attended by Charles Laughton who was born in the town.

 After a fairly uneventful life it closed, unaltered, in October 1988 and lay derelict for 5 years.